uditha2001/ApeBodima/README.md

 # ApeBodima
-Renting places managing system for University students using Laravel and React
+Renting places managing system for University students using Spring boot and React